Mark Bradford: Art market

 In 2015 Bradford's mixed-media collage abstract Constitution IV (2013) was sold for $5.8 million at Phillips, an auction high for the artist, just months after Smear (2015) was sold for $4.4 million (the upper estimate was $700,000) at Sotheby's New York NY.

 In March 2018, Helter Skelter I, a monumental painting, sold for US$12 million, an artist record and the highest-ever auction price achieved by a living African American artist, based on sales results from Phillips and previous auction data.

 In popular culture

-Bradford was profiled on 60 Minutes, in an interview done by Anderson Cooper, which originally aired on May 12, 2019, and in September 2020, CBS News received a News & Documentary Emmy Award in the category of Outstanding Arts, Culture and Entertainment Report.
+Bradford was profiled on 60 Minutes, in an interview done by Anderson Cooper, which originally aired on May 12, 2019.
+In September 2020, CBS News received a News & Documentary Emmy Award in the category of Outstanding Arts, Culture and Entertainment Report for the feature.